-Parent challenge: Can you make lunches for your child as healthy as their school can?
+Parent challenge: Can you make a daily meal as healthy as school lunches?

 Whether you choose to make your own or let your child choose the school lunch, you can feel good about your child’s nutrition with these easy tips:

 - Always pack fruits and veggies to provide vitamins and fiber.
 A serving is ½ cup or about six baby carrots or one medium orange.
 Don’t forget cut watermelon, pineapple or cherry tomatoes.